ziggyt/1DT305-Introduction-to-Applied-IoT/README.md

 The data for these examples was gathered during a cloudy day, which is of course very shocking for summers in Sweden...
 But given that a sunny day shows up, I will add data for that day as well.

 ## Finalizing the design
 To make the project more of a "finished product", I threw together a quick case for it in Fusion360 - but the extruder on my 3D-printer broke, so I was unable to print it, and therefore stopped refining it.
-The .stl file is available in the repository if anybody want to try it out.
+The .stl file is available in the repository if anybody wants to try it out.

 Early version